dotmpe/statusmonitor/main.rst

-StatusMonitor is fullscreen graphical monitor for system properties and proccesses.
+StatusMonitor is a fullscreen graphical monitor for system properties and proccesses.
+It aims for a generic approach to accumulate and update externally processed reports, and emphasizes on the presentation layer.

 1. The project to aims to provide an integrated view of assorted workflows in a medium sized SaaS/web-development company.
 2. It should do away with manual inspection of servers.
 3. It will provide a continuous slideshow of reports, emphasizing important screens.
 4. It will run as DHTML application, fully interactively browsable.